 Himself was not permitted to leave work until three that afternoon.
 We had to turn off the television despite the fact that I didn’t want to.
 It just wasn’t good for our boy to watch this over and over again.

 Living close to a very busy airport we are quite used to hearing planes going overhead at any time of the day.
 One of the most eerie parts of that day was the silence of commuter jet traffic and the roar of military jets and the pulsing of helicopter rotors which occasionally swept by.

 We had no idea what was to come next.
 All we knew was that we were together, God was and is alive and well and that His eye was/is on us.

-On this fifth anniversay, I sit here and wonder when the next attack will occur and if it will happen in the same places.
+On this eleventh anniversay, I sit here and wonder when the next attack will occur and if it will happen in the same places.
 Could my son cope with watching a site in NYC smoking and burning for two months again?
-I don't care what your political leanings are but I believe this administration has strengthened our security greatly.
+I don’t care what your political leanings are but I believe the previous administration strengthened our security greatly.
 Our borders are still porous and that is a problem we need to deal with.
-Whether or not we belong in Iraq will not be discussed on this site and I will immediately delete any posts referring to it.

 One of my greatest fears is that we, as a nation, have become complacent.
 Yes, we have to get on with our lives.
 However, there are people who complain about taking off their shoes before hopping on a plane and many who no longer fly their flags like we did five years ago.
 The taxis in NYC are honking their horns loudly again unlike the control they showed for what I believe was months after 9/11.